umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 ### Basic Message Types

-To implement the deposit functionality of the Asset Facility, the two common message types will be:
+To implement the borrow/repay/collateral functionality of the Asset Facility, the four common message types will be:
 ```go
 // MsgDepositCollateral - a user wishes to deposit uToken collateral of one or more types
 type MsgDepositCollateral struct {